Contact the Title IX Coordinator

 - Requesting assistance or support

-All faculty and staff should be able to identify Title IX-related concerns when they are raised by individuals to ensure that students receive appropriate support, resource information, and complaint options.
-Faculty and Staff must contact the Equity and Access Office at 928-523-3312, Office of the Dean of Students, or the Office of Title IX Compliance & Institutional Response to Sexual Misconduct to report the incident.
+All faculty and staff should be able to identify Title IX-related concerns when they are raised by individuals to ensure that students and employees receive appropriate support, resource information and complaint options.
+Faculty and staff employees must submit the Sexual Misconduct Form to report any possible incident.
+Due to federal confidentiality protections, employees must not share the information received with anyone outside of the Office for the Resolution of Sexual Misconduct: Title IX Institutional Compliance, Prevention & Response (ORSM), without prior consultation with that office.

 Tips to keep in mind: